Chorus/Note-Documentation/docs/CarePlan/TargetStatuses.md

 ---
-id: TargetStatuses
+id: TargetPhases
-title: Target Statuses
+title: Target Phases
 ---
-To keep the care plan organized, every target has a status.
-You can see the status next to the target name and on the target details page.
-Statuses are color-coded to help you make sense of a care plan at a glance.
+To keep the care plan organized, every target has a phase.
+You can see the phase next to the target name and on the target details page.
+Phases are color-coded to help you make sense of a care plan at a glance.

 <img src="/img/TargetStatuses.png" width="650" />